 29 July Mobilisation Order were received at midnight.
 By 01:00 hrs 30 July all depôts were opened and stores and equipment were prepared for issue.
 All units in Malta drew their ammunition by midnight 30 July other than the Army Pay Corps.

 17 Aug Ordnance Stores Malta manufactured 200 identity discs for 1st Royal Welch Fusiliers.

 19 Aug Ordnance Stores Malta started packing mobilisation equipment for the regiment.

 30 Aug The 1st/Royal Welch Fusiliers drew its mobilisation equipment from Ordnance Stores Malta.

-18 Apr 1854 The 2nd/23rd (Royal Welch Fusiliers) arrived at Malta on the Steamer Trent and was quartered at the Dockyard.
+18 Apr 1854 The 2nd/23rd (Royal Welsh Fusiliers) arrived at Malta on the Steamer Trent and was quartered at the Dockyard.

 In Nov 1854, the regiment had 10 officers and 725 men serving in the Crimea.
 235 recruits joined the regiment during the month.
 Cholera made its appearance among them soon after their arrival in theatre; 10 died.
 The surgeon ascribed the prevalence of bowel complaints to the cold, exposure, constant night duty and lack of proper clothing and cooking.

 1855 2nd/23rd (Royal Welsh Fusiliers)

 - 27 Sep Robert Taylor Raynes born 30 July 1855, son of Elizabeth and Capt Robert Taylor Raynes 23rd (Royal Welsh Fusiliers).